-The COVID-19 pandemic has caused national and global economic and financial market disruptions and may adversely impact our business.
-Although the Company did not see a material impact on its results of operations for the three months ended March 31, 2022 and year ended December 31, 2021 due to the COVID-19 pandemic, the Company cannot predict the duration or magnitude of the pandemic or the full impact that it may have on the Company's financial condition and results of operations, business operations, and workforce.
+The COVID-19 pandemic has caused national and global economic and financial market disruptions and may adversely impact the Company.
+Although the Company did not see a material impact on its results of operations for the three and nine months ended September 30, 2022 and year ended December 31, 2021 due to the COVID-19 pandemic, the Company cannot predict the duration or magnitude of the pandemic or the full impact that it may have on the Company's financial condition and results of operations, business operations, and workforce.